 As part of Arch Group, the Company benefits from being part of widely supported climate change initiatives.
 Climate risks is a key area of risk consideration.
-As part of the AIEU assessment of the impact of climate risks, the risk function liaises with Group Risk Function on a regular basis to discuss climate risk and the associated action plans.
-Activities have included development of stress tests around climate risks which are included in our ORSA process.
+As part of the AIEU assessment of the impact of climate risks, the risk function liaises with Group Risk Function and affiliate entities on a regular basis to discuss climate risk and the associated action plans.
+In 2023, the Company produced its first Climate Change Risk - Materiality Assessment in line with the Central Bank's published Guidance for (Re)Insurance Undertakings on Climate Change Risk in March 2023.
+The focus of this materiality assessment is to identify Company's risk exposure to climate change while using the output of the assessment in the ORSA process.